protocol-security/fuzztools/README.md

 }
 ```

-You only need to implement the % where you call mutate on each and either check the needed condition or send a payload.
+and that's it.
 For example, check the implementation of [rakoon](./rakoon/), where it makes use of it extensively.
 If you wanna load the Cargo documentation, run

 ```sh
 cargo doc --no-deps --workspace --open